Classic Pesto alla Genovese to Up Your Everyday Pasta Game

 Low

-Ligurian Pesto is the second most popular sauce for pasta after the classic tomato based one and, certainly, the most popular one when it comes to cold sauces.
+Ligurian-style pesto is the second most popular sauce for pasta after classic tomato sauce and, certainly, the most popular of cold sauces.

-The classic ingredients for Pesto alla Genovese are basil grown in Liguria (Ocimum Basilicum), coarse sea salt, pine nuts, garlic, Ligurian extra virgin olive oil and grated Pecorino Romano cheese of the best quality.
+The classic ingredients for Pesto alla Genovese are basil grown in Liguria (Ocimum Basilicum), coarse sea salt, pine nuts, garlic, Ligurian extra virgin olive oil and a blend of Pecorino Romano and Parmigiano cheeses of the best quality.

-Nowadays, you can find commercial ready pestos in all forms, often produced with low quality nuts, cheese and olive oil.
+Today, you can find commercial ready pestos in all forms, often produced with low quality nuts, cheese and olive oil.
 And with a simple recipe such as this one, using top quality ingredients is of fundamental importance.
-This is why the Liguria Region in collaboration with local producers and restaurateurs, set up the Consorzio del Pesto Genovese to protect the original recipe and apply for a STG lable, Specialità Tradizionale Garantita (Guaranteed Traditional Specialty).
+This is why the Liguria Region in collaboration with local producers and restaurateurs, set up the Consorzio del Pesto Genovese to protect the original recipe and apply for a Specialità Tradizionale Garantita (Guaranteed Traditional Specialty or STG) label.

 Ingredients